Jadael/TMT/readme.md

 - **Sum Output**: Outputs the sum of all input voltages.
 - **Ascending Output**: Outputs the input voltages sorted in ascending order.
 - **Distinct Output**: Outputs one of each distinct voltage from the input, ignoring very close values (+/- 0.0001v) as not distinct.

-- **Toggle Audio Rate**: By default, Stats runs at step rate (~10-60hz).
-Toggle this to run at audio rate, which is pretty CPU heavy.

-## Usage

-Connect a polyphonic signal to the Polyphonic Input and patch the desired outputs to other modules for further manipulation or monitoring.
-The Stats module can be especially useful for generating control voltages based on statistical properties of a signal, or for diagnosing and analyzing signal behaviors within a patch.

 ---